 Inspectors have the primary responsibility for ensuring that observations and findings are accurately reported, that referenced material is correctly characterized, and that the scope and depth of conclusions are adequately supported by documented observations and findings.
 Advice and recommendations are not to be included in inspection reports.

 Inspectors are responsible for ensuring that the content and tone of the report, as issued, are consistent with the content and tone of the exit meeting presentation.
-When the report differs significantly from the exit meeting, the inspector (or the report reviewer) should discuss those differences with the before the report is issued.
+When the report differs significantly from the exit meeting, the inspector (or the report reviewer) should discuss those differences with the permit holder before the report is issued.

 Report writers and reviewers should ensure that inspection reports follow the general format given in this chapter.